 To support questioning development, linked to the four levels of Blanks Language, Blanks Language Question Fans have been created for use across learning.

 Find out more about the development of Blanks Language in our Verbal Reasoning and Abstract Thinking guidance.

 With the glorious Highland sunshine out to play, June’s ’50 Word Fiction’ from the Scottish Book Trust encourages you to think about the concept of “where” withe a beach setting.

-This month’s ’50 Word Fiction’ from the Scottish Book Trust asks you to ‘Write a story about someone who stands up for what they believe in.’
+This month’s ’50 Word Fiction’ from the Scottish Book Trust asks you to ‘Write a story set on a beach.’

 You could explore the ‘Sequence and Narrative‘ resources when supporting your teaching of the concept of ‘where’.
 The resources have been designed to develop children’s understanding of the sequence and narrative concepts which support oral language comprehension and the creation of texts.

 The deadline is Tuesday 3rd July 2018.
 The two Young Writers categories are open to all children and young people from 5 to 18.